Sola, Norway: General information

-The municipality of Sola was established in 1930 when the old municipality of Håland was split into Sola (south of the Hafrsfjorden) and Madla (north of the Hafrsfjorden).
-Initially, Sola had 3,372 residents.
-On 1 January 2017, a small 350 daa area on the southwestern edge of the village of Solakrossen was transferred from Sandnes municipality to Sola.
+On 1 January 2017, a small 350 daa area on the southwestern edge of the village of Solakrossen was transferred from Sandnes Municipality to Sola Municipality.

 Name

 The municipality (originally the parish) is named after the old Sola farm (Sóli) since the first Sola Church was built there.
 The meaning of the name is uncertain.
 One possibility is that it comes from the word sól which means "sun".
 Historically, the name was also spelled Sole.

 Coat of arms

 The coat of arms was granted on 12 February 1982.
 The official blazon is "Azure, two bars double embowed argent" (I blått to sølv bjelker dannet ved et omvendt dobbelt buesnitt).
 This means the arms have a blue field (background) and the charge is a set of two curved bars that look like waves.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color symbolizes the sea and the white/silver color symbolizes the whitecaps of the waves washing up to the long, shallow, sandy beaches along the ocean in the municipality.
 The arms were designed by the painter Roald Kyllingstad.
 The municipal flag has the same design as the coat of arms.